Our Mission

 A. Satirical Social Science (Satire with Instruments)

-Audits of concepts, speech norms, and policy aesthetics—written in the academy’s dialect to surface design rules that keep dissent survivable and reasons public.
+Audits of concepts, speech norms, and policy aesthetics—written in the academy’s dialect to surface design rules that manufacture dissent.

-Measures and models for attention, perception, memory, and valuation (including the schizophrenia project: safeguarding toil; mesocortical engagement; narrative clarity as instrument).
+Measures and models for attention, perception, memory, and valuation (including the schizophrenia project)

 C. Translation Systems (Cross-Ideological Language Tools)